-FACT: Melanoma is currently the second most common cancer among females aged 15-29 and the third most common cancer among females aged 25-29 in the U.S.20 Studies show using an indoor tanning device before the age of 35 increases the risk of melanoma by 59 percent, squamous cell carcinoma by 67 percent, and basal cell carcinoma by 29 percent.^{3,4} reported getting a burn from a tanning device or sun within the past year.21 Additionally, multiple studies have shown use of indoor tanning devices remain common among adolescents, particularly non-Hispanic white females.^{5,22,23,24} Risk for melanoma increases with the number of total hours, sessions, and years that indoor tanning devices are used.^{9,25} A Centers for Disease Control and Prevention (CDC) study predicts that prohibiting indoor tanning among minors younger than 18 years could prevent 61,839 melanoma cases, prevent 6,725 melanoma deaths, and save the U.S. \$342.9 million in treatment costs over the group's lifetime.26 As mentioned earlier, youth are especially susceptible to the industry's misleading claims and are frequently the targets of industry marketing promotions (i.e. back-to-school, prom, and homecoming specials).1
+FACT: Melanoma is currently the second most common cancer among females aged 15-29 and the third most common cancer among females aged 25-29 in the U.S. Studies show using an indoor tanning device before the age of 35 increases the risk of melanoma by 59 percent, squamous cell carcinoma by 67 percent, and basal cell carcinoma by 29 percent.

+Though indoor tanning use has declined in the past several years, in 2017, about 8 percent of high school girls (nearly 13 percent by their senior year) reported recent indoor tanning use.
+21 Just over 57 percent of teens reported getting a burn from a tanning device or sun within the past year.
+21 Additionally, multiple studies have shown use of indoor tanning devices remain common among adolescents, particularly non-Hispanic white females.
+5,22,23,24 Risk for melanoma increases with the number of total hours, sessions, and years that indoor tanning devices are used.
+A Centers for Disease Control and Prevention (CDC) study predicts that prohibiting indoor tanning among minors younger than 18 years could prevent 61,839 melanoma cases, prevent 6,725 melanoma deaths, and save the U.S. \$342.9 million in treatment costs over the group's lifetime.
+As mentioned earlier, youth are especially susceptible to the industry's misleading claims and are frequently the targets of industry marketing promotions (i.e. back-to-school, prom, and homecoming specials).1